 How to Organise your Collections

 The key to organising a collection is to firstly understand your requirements for a collection.
-There are three key things to consider for collections:
+To help, we’ve listed a few pointers below, but it’s important to note that the applications are designed to handle multiple disparate collections ‘from the get-go’.

 Searching works within collections and you cannot search across collections (we might relax this in the future).
 This means that if you want to find all the items of a particular type, then they should probably go into the same collection.